Updated Jan. 8, 3:30 p.m.

 If you have questions or concerns about your private well or septic system, contact Environmental Health Services at (847) 377-8020.

-If your home or personal property was damaged by the flooding, contact your insurance company to determine coverage and start the claim process.
+If your home or personal property is damaged by flooding, contact your insurance company to determine coverage and start the claim process.

 Residents should complete emergency clean-up activities that may include removing water damaged property (carpeting, cabinets, etc.).
 Once the flood water recedes, contact your local municipality or the Lake County Planning, Building and Development Department (for unincorporated residents) to inquire about a permit to do additional repairs, such as replacing drywall.
 This is important because officials may need to inspect impacted facilities to determine applicable regulations.
 Be sure to document your flood damage with pictures and keep all receipts related to the clean-up and repair of your property.